 Technology is reimagining school classrooms and curriculums, and many teachers and school administrators must look to outside funding sources to purchase the latest tech tools.
 Grants for rural schools are one outlet that schools in farming communities often turn to to access the technology they need for their classrooms.

-Rose Crews, a science teacher at the Idaho School for the Deaf and Blind, encouraged area farmers to nominate her school to apply for a $10,000 grant from the America’s Farmers Grow Rural Education program, sponsored by the Monsanto Fund, a philanthropic arm of Bayer.
+Rose Crews, a science teacher at the Idaho School for the Deaf and Blind, encouraged area farmers to nominate her school to apply for a $10,000 grant from the America’s Farmers Grow Rural Education program, sponsored by the Bayer Fund.
 A few months after applying, she learned the school would be awarded the funds.
 The school used the money to purchase an augmented reality sandbox, which allows visually and hearing impaired students to create and learn about geographic landmasses, such as mountains, valleys and rivers through an interactive motion camera.

 The sandbox mimics how landforms work in their natural environments, helping them to gain a deeper understanding of landforms, the water cycle and erosion.
 For visually impaired students, the sandbox helps them feel land features like plateaus or canyons.
 Hearing impaired students can see the natural features in the sandbox and learn by interacting with it, making abstract concepts simple without verbal explanation.